Data-driven control of input saturated systems: a LMI-based approach: Introduction

 \section{Introduction}

-The growing availability of large datasets and the rising complexity of controlled systems have led to an increased interest in learning from data.
-Approaches for exploiting data in unknown or partially known controlled systems can be broadly categorized into two rationales.
-The first one, a well-established practice, involves system identification, where a model is learned from data to form the basis for model-based control design, guided by the certainty equivalence principle (\cite{Lju:99}).
-However, this two-stage, indirect approach, while common, often consumes significant design time and may not explicitly prioritize the final control objective.
-In contrast, the direct data-driven paradigm aims at designing a controller directly from the collected data, without a separate identification step.
-This approach is particularly attractive in practical scenarios where the model is exclusively required for control design purposes (\cite{For:14}).\\ While the direct data-driven paradigm has been applied successfully to various control problems such as model reference (\cite{Baz:23,Bre:21}), optimal (\cite{Dor:23}), and predictive control (e.g., \cite{Cou:19,Ber:21}), its application to address input-saturated systems has received limited attention.
-Existing model-reference, data-driven anti-windup approaches, as proposed in \cite{Bre:20b} and \cite{Bre:20}, effectively handle input saturation but lack closed-loop stability guarantees.
-Recent contributions (\cite{Bre:23,Seu:23a,Seu:23b}) have sought to translate established model-based design strategies \citep{Tar:11} into the data-driven realm for input-saturated systems by leveraging Willems' fundamental lemma (\cite{Wil:05}).
-Notably, these works, while pioneering the translation process, exclusively concentrate on the design of stabilizing state-feedback controllers.\\ In this study, we present, for the first time, \textit{a data-driven perspective on three intricate control algorithms tailored for input-saturated systems}.
-Our approach integrates the data-based closed-loop representation from \cite{Per:20}, Lyapunov theory, instrumental variables for noise handling (as utilized in \cite{Bre:23}), and the generalized sector condition proposed in \cite{Sil:05}.
-These elements are employed to formulate \textit{data-driven linear matrix inequalities} (LMIs), allowing us to (i) maximize an estimate of the origin's basin of attraction with a prescribed convergence rate of the closed-loop state to the origin, (ii) minimize the closed-loop reachable set with an energy-bounded input, and (iii) propose an alternative data-driven formulation for the nonlinear $\ell_2$-gain minimization problem, as compared to the model-based approach in \cite{Seu:23b}.
-The effectiveness of our strategies is demonstrated on an open-loop unstable benchmark (\cite{Bre:23}), comparing the closed-loop performance with that of an oracle controller designed using the true system dynamics.
-By emphasizing the maximization of the estimate of the basin of attraction, we further compare the performance of our proposed data-driven solution with its indirect counterpart on the same benchmark and on an attitude control problem for a quadcopter.
-This comparative analysis discusses potential advantages and drawbacks when transitioning from indirect to direct design strategies for input-saturated plants.
+The increasing availability of large datasets and the complexity of controlled systems have spurred interest in learning from data.
+This study explores the application of the data-driven paradigm to address input-saturated systems, a domain that has received limited attention despite the success of this paradigm in various control problems (see, e.g., \cite{Dor:23}).
+Existing model-reference, data-driven anti-windup approaches (\cite{Bre:20b}, \cite{Bre:20}) effectively handle input saturation but lack closed-loop stability guarantees.
+Recent contributions (\cite{Bre:23,Seu:23a,Seu:23b}) have attempted to translate established model-based design strategies (\cite{Tar:11}) into the data-driven realm for input-saturated systems, focusing on stabilizing state-feedback controllers.\\ In this study, a novel data-driven perspective is presented for three control algorithms tailored for input-saturated systems.
+The approach integrates a data-based closed-loop representation (\cite{Per:20}), Lyapunov theory, instrumental variables for noise handling (\cite{Bre:23}), and the generalized sector condition proposed in \cite{Sil:05}.
+Data-driven linear matrix inequalities (LMIs) are formulated, enabling the maximization of an estimate of the origin's basin of attraction, the minimization of the closed-loop reachable set with an energy-bounded input, and an alternative data-driven formulation for the nonlinear $\ell_2$-gain minimization problem already considered in \cite{Seu:23b}.
+The effectiveness of the strategies is demonstrated on an open-loop unstable benchmark (\cite{Bre:23}), comparing the closed-loop performance with an oracle controller designed using the true system dynamics.
+Emphasizing the maximization of the estimate of the basin of attraction, the study also discusses the performance of the proposed data-driven solution compared to the identification of the system dynamics on the same benchmark and on an attitude control problem for a quadcopter.\\ The paper is organized as follows.
+The setup and the goal are introduced in Section~\ref{sec:problem_statement}, while the data-driven closed-loop representation is given in Section~\ref{sec:preliminaries}.
+The LMI-based data-driven strategies are then described in Section~\ref{sec:control_design}, while their effectiveness is assessed in Section~\ref{sec:numerical}.
+The comparison with model identification, both with and without modelling errors, is shown in Section~\ref{sec:result_comparison}, followed by some concluding remarks. \paragraph*{Notation.} Let $\mathbb{R}$, $\mathbb{R}^{n}$ and $\mathbb{R}^{n \times m}$ be the set of real numbers, column vectors of length $n$ and $n \times m$ dimensional matrices, respectively.
+Given a vector $u \in \mathbb{R}^{n_{u}}$, we denote its $j$-th component as $u_{j}$, for $j=1,\ldots,n_{u}$, while we define the associated decentralized saturation function $\sat:\mathbb{R}^{n_u}\to\mathbb{R}^{n_u}$ as a function having components